Gov. Landry outlines four-prong plan he says will ensure continued economic prosperity statewide

 BATON ROUGE — Gov. Jeff Landry on Tuesday announced a series of programs that he says will give a "whole government approach" to sustaining ongoing economic development in Louisiana.

-"It gives local companies more chances to seek those opportunities," Landry said, adding that he wants this SourceLouisiana.com to be a pipeline to get businesses involved in large projects like the Meta data center in Richland Parish or the Hyundai Steel mill in Ascension Parish.
+"It gives local companies more chances to seek those opportunities," Landry said, adding that it can help businesses link themselves to large projects like the Meta data center in Richland Parish or the Hyundai Steel mill in Ascension Parish.

-The next part of Landry's plan to continue the state's economic boom is through a multi-stop tour to meet with companies across the state.
-This "action tour," which Landry called the Driving Louisiana Opportunity Tour.

 "It's a commitment to hear directly from the job creators and industry leaders driving our economy and plugging them directly into this new economy," Landry said.